Text TALK to 38255

 Antoinette Dow, M.P.H., Executive Director, Providers Resource Clearinghouse

-She has worked in the field of Behavioral Health for more than 25 years and has been with Aurora Mental Health Center since 1992.
-She oversees all of the Vocational/Career Development Services for Aurora Mental Health Center.
-She manages our Home & Office retail furniture store which is open to the public and provides training/employment opportunities.
-Antoinette also mentors new occupational therapists helping expand their knowledge in mental health.
+Antoinette — a Denver native — has worked in the field of Behavioral Health for more than 25 years and has been with Aurora Mental Health Center since 1992.
+She currently serves as the Executive Director of Providers Resource Clearinghouse (PRC), a nonprofit subsidiary of Aurora Mental Health Center.
+She is a native of Denver, Colorado.
+Antoinette oversees all of the Vocational/Career Development Services for Aurora Mental Health Center.
+She also manages our Home & Office retail furniture store which is open to the public and provides training/employment opportunities.
+Additionally, she mentors new occupational therapists, helping expand their knowledge in mental health.

 Leslie Winter, M.D., Medical Director